embSneakers/embSneakers/README.md

 #### 1. Overview
 ```
-- We have crawled sneaker images and metadata from StockX, a leading online resale shop at global scale.
+- We have crawled sneaker images and metadata from StockX (https://stockx.com/), a leading online resale shop at global scale.
 - Total number of sneaker products crawled: 23,492 (see Table 1 for basic statistics).
-- Due to the copyright issue, we cannot provide the original sneaker images.
-Visit the link to find sneaker images: https://stockx.com/.
+- Due to the copyright issue, we cannot provide the original sneaker images directly; instead, we share downloadable links as metadata.
-- We share the data for our embedding results, SOTA embedding, and various engineered feature along with the crawled metadata.
+- We share the data for our embedding results, SOTA embedding, and various engineered features along with the crawled metadata containing image downloadable links.
 - See Section 2 for the details of each dataset provided via the link.
 ```